averagehuman/kez/README.md

     $ kez add myblog git@github.com:averagehuman/maths.averagehuman.org.git

-Build any documents defined therein:
+If there is a valid **kez.cfg** present in the repository root, build any documents defined therein:

     $ kez build myblog